If you want to apply to St John Fisher College, there is no application fee, which means it is free to apply.

 |Standardized Test Scores||Important|

-To apply, all applicants to St John Fisher College must submit the following items.
-Double check with St John Fisher College's admissions department to confirm all application materials and requirements.
+To apply to St John Fisher College, all applicants must submit the following items.
+Check in with St John Fisher College's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|